GigSynergy/demo-web-project/README.md

-This line is added to README file to check if github will notifty jenkins of new change!!!

 Overview
 --------

-The skeleton of the demo web project for CS580.

-This project is designed to let you practice the different aspects of software engineering, such as version control, design, tests, build, deployment, and maintenance.
+This project is designed to solve problem of long waiting time at the urgent care facilities.
+The application allows users to search nearby facilities using zipcode or city name and to reserve a spot before stepping into the facility.

 Environment Setup
 -----------------